mitre/menelaus/README.md

 both a predicted value (`y_predicted`) and a true value (`y_true`), at each update step.
 Note that this requirement is not true for the detectors in other modules.
-More detailed examples, including code for visualizating drift locations, may be found in the `examples` directory, as stand-alone python scripts.
+More detailed examples, including code for visualizating drift locations, may be found in the ``examples`` directory, as stand-alone python scripts.
+The examples along with output can also be viewed on the RTD website.

 # Contributing
 Install the library using the `[dev]` option, as above.